ansys/pyfluent/README.rst

 Usage
 -----
 1) Fluent should be installed from the latest daily build.
-Set AWP_ROOT environment variable to vXXX directory to use a custom Fluent build.
+Set PYFLUENT_FLUENT_ROOT environment variable to vXXX/fluent directory to use a custom Fluent build.
 2) Within a Python 3 console, execute:

 .. code:: python